clhenrick/portfolio/_drafts/animating-svg-react-hooks.md

 Notice that within the `useEffect` hook that we are utilizing our `getTransformStr` function which handles the SVG `transform` interpolation and also are using our `ticked` function with `requestAnimationFrame` from earlier.

 We've modified the `ticked` function so that it updates the value of our SVG transform string (`transformStr`) on each "tick" of the animation by calling the `getTransformStr()` function from our `useState` hook.
 This is important as each time this state is updated, the component will re-render.
 If the `forward` boolean is set to `false`, then the animation will run in reverse by passing `1 - t` to `getTransformStr` instead of `t`.
 This process will continue at about sixty frames per second until the elapsed amount of time exceeds the allotted duration.
-When that happens we'll flip the `forward` boolean via `setForward` from the other `useState` hook, which will also cause a re-render.
+When that happens we'll flip the `forward` boolean via `setForward` from the other `useState` hook, which will also cause a re-render and re-start the animation.

 If the component should ever unmount, we will invoke `cancelAnimationFrame()` with the value of the current `frame` to clean things up.
-Finally, we pass in `forward` in the arguments array to `useEffect` which tells React to only fire the effect when the value of `forward` changes.
+Finally, we pass `forward` in the arguments array to `useEffect` which tells React to only re-fire the effect when the value of `forward` changes.
 Phew!

 That about sums up how React hooks are integrated to "play" the animation.
 You may find the [complete demo on Codesandbox.io](https://codesandbox.io/s/react-d3-animation-with-hooks-wz8cl).

-You will most likely not want to create an endless animation such as this in real life, but I hope this walk through and demo code gives you enough to go on so that you can modify things to your liking or situation at hand.
+You will most likely not want to create an endless animation such as this in real life, but I hope this walk through and demo code gives you enough to get started with so that you can modify it to your liking or situation at hand.

-Happy coding!
+Happy animating!